eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/rpc_dds_intro.rst

   by the *Fast DDS-Gen* tool from an IDL file, containing an interface with the operations to be used by both client and server (see :ref:`fastddsgen_interfaces_introduction`).

+  This high level API is intended to be used to implement RPC applications with multiple data flows, including data streaming in both client and server sides, as described in  :ref:`rpc_data_streaming_intro`.

   Once the user declares the methods in the IDL file, *Fast DDS-Gen* generates the source code required to make remote invokations in a function-call, user-friendly style, and provides a source file to allow the user to implement the operations in the server side: